 I even chatted with other travelers during the walk—it’s a fun and festive experience that feels shared, even if you come alone.

-If you have mobility issues, problems with balance.
+If you have mobility issues or problems with balance.
 I would bring some hiking poles.
 This may help you if the route has ice on it.

 Can You Take Photos?